-What is GST on Medicines?
+What is GST on Medicines in India?

 GST on medicines refers to the tax levied on pharmaceutical products under the GST regime in India.
 Unlike the previous taxation system that involved multiple state and central taxes, GST simplified taxation by implementing uniform tax rates across the country.
 These rates are categorized based on the necessity and purpose of the medicines, ensuring affordability for essential drugs while maintaining government revenue.